F1 2015 (video game)

 F1 2015 is a racing game based on the 2015 Formula One season developed by Codemasters.
-Released in July, it features the team and driver line-ups from the 2015 season, including the Autódromo Hermanos Rodríguez.
+Released in July, it features the team and driver line-ups from the 2015 season, (except Alexander Rossi at Manor Marussia who replaced Roberto Merhi at the final 8 races, except for Russia and Abu Dhabi) including the Autódromo Hermanos Rodríguez.
 It also features all the drivers, cars and circuits from the 2014 season (i.e. Caterham F1, and the Hockenheimring, which was removed from the calendar).
 It is the last game from Codemasters branded under the Codemasters Racing label and the first title in the F1 series released for eighth generation consoles.

+This is the oldest F1 game to have fully functional online servers, taking the title from F1 2011 which shut down their servers on 21 March 2024, along with the other titles up to the 2014 game.
+(Note: F1 2010 uses Peer to Peer, keeping their servers up, however, Windows Live was shut down, meaning, along with other factors, F1 2010 it is not fully online.)

 Gameplay

-As the F1 series makes its debut on PlayStation 4 and Xbox One, the game runs on an all-new version of the EGO game engine, providing a large number of improvements to the game's physics models.
+Since the F1 series made its debut on PlayStation 4 and Xbox One, the game runs on an all-new version of the EGO game engine, providing a large number of improvements to the game's physics models.
 It features an all-new "Pro Season" mode that is more challenging than the normal gameplay because there is no HUD and no assist, which includes traction, ABS, and transmission, with the hardest level possible.

 The game is also compatible with the PlayStation 4 and Xbox One's voice recognition software, allowing players to talk to their race engineers during the race and ask for race information, weather updates, and tyre status, and even request a change of tyres or wing.

 The game was also noted for the fact that the AI would often wreck or make mistakes.
 This drew both praise and criticism from game critics.

 Development and release

-Unlike previous Codemasters F1 games, which were released in September-October, F1 2015 was released in July 2015, with the previous title F1 2014 serving as more of a "filler" game until the 2015 title was released.
+Unlike previous Codemasters F1 games, which were released in September–October, F1 2015 was released in July 2015, with the previous title F1 2014 serving as more of a "filler" game until the 2015 title was released.
 The game was made using a new game engine to dramatically improve both the screen quality and the AI's abilities.

 F1 2015 was released worldwide for Microsoft Windows and in Europe for PlayStation 4 and Xbox One on 10 July, followed by a North American console release on 21 July.
 A version for Linux developed and published by Feral Interactive was released on 26 May 2016.